 For this one, we've 2 three-panel strips, both going down the page and written by Tony Husband and Mark Rodgers:

-Now, as I said above there's going to be a post in a day or so about the blog itself.
+There's going to be a post in a day or so about the blog itself.
 I remember when a comic would have "exciting news" about its future it usually meant something bad was being hyped up as something rather good, not that we were ever fooled.
 But don't worry, the blog isn't being merged with another one, it isn't being stopped, it isn't going monthly.
 You'll just have to come back to see what I mean.

 Then we'll finally get caught up and be back on track in a couple of weeks.
 Until then, I'll leave you with this from Marc Riley's creation Doctor Mooney, He's Completely Looney.
 Ta-ra: